briansu2004/MyAI/ML_comparison.md

 - Unsuitable for continuous outcomes: Due to its probabilistic approach, it does not provide continuous outputs.

 With the Iris dataset, Logistic Regression works well for predicting the species of a flower based on its features, as it's a classification task.
 However, its assumptions about data structures and limitations in handling complex relationships might hinder its performance.

+## Strengths and Limitations of Decision Trees

+Decision Tree models also have unique abilities and setbacks.

+Strengths of Decision Trees:

+- Transparent: They are easy to understand and interpret.
+- Handles categorical and numerical data: They can conveniently work with a mix of categorical and numerical features.
+- Can capture complex patterns: They are capable of fitting highly complex datasets.

+Limitations of Decision Trees:

+- Prone to overfitting: They might create an overly complex model that does not generalize well.
+- Sensitivity to data tweaks: Small changes in data could lead to different trees.
+- Biased for the dominating class: If one class outnumbers other classes, the decision tree might create a biased tree.

+In the context of the Iris dataset, Decision Trees could show excellent performance as they handle the variation of features well and interpret the relationships between different species and features.
+However, because of their tendency to overfit and sensitivity to minute changes, one must exercise caution while working with them.